Cryptal-Clear/eSenSei/README.md

 Os, Time, Ctypes and Platform - for assisting the rest of the modules

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-#Working
+# Working

-So we need to
+We first need to first download the 3 files in the main branch and place them in a folder.
+Next we need to just run esensei.py